-Three students from the University of North Carolina at Chapel Hill were selected as recipients of the 2019 William D. Weir Honors Fellowship in Asian Studies, a program designed for students who have started their Chinese language journey and would like to develop advanced working language skills.
+Three students from the University of North Carolina at Chapel Hill were selected as recipients of the 2020 William D. Weir Honors Fellowship in Asian Studies, a program designed for students who have started their Chinese language journey and would like to develop advanced working language skills in order to bridge the linguistic and cultural divides between our two nations.

-Second-year students Mattias Miller and Owen Warmuth and third-year student Judy Cheng will join the ranks of Carolina students and alumni who have been awarded the prestigious Weir Fellowship during the program’s many successful years.
+Second-year students Tanisha Paul and Ray Shealy, and Gabrielle Rousey will join the ranks of Carolina students and alumni who have been awarded the prestigious Weir Fellowship during the program’s many successful years.
 Recipients spend the spring semester in Beijing for intensive language study at the CET Chinese Language Center hosted at Capital Normal University.
 They then devote eight weeks during the summer to an internship in Shanghai to put their advanced professional language skills in application.
 Internships are customized to match a broad range of student interests, from law and business to the arts, journalism, and health and human services.

 The William D. Weir Honors Fellowships in Asian Studies were established in 1995 by Peter Boneparth ‘80 and Heather Weir Boneparth ‘80, to honor Heather’s late father, William Donald Weir.
 He was a graduate of the U.S. Naval Academy and following a long career with defense contractors and consultants to the Pentagon, Mr. Weir joined the State Department as a foreign services reserve officer and expert in US naval expenditures for the Arms Control and Disarmament Agency as they engaged in the SALT-START talks.
 The fellowship was conceived while Peter was serving as the CEO of the Jones Apparel Group and recognized the importance of having employees with Chinese language skills to creating lasting business relationships with partners in China.
 He came to believe the long-term, sustainable success between the two countries would be predicated on many more U.S. citizens immersing themselves in the language and culture of China.